ward-wise/ward-wise-front-end/README.md

 # Ward Wise Frontend

-This is a refactored, reimagined, and expanded implementation of the current [Ward Wise frontend](https://github.com/ward-wise/alderman-spending-data-viz), built in Next.js.
+Ward Wise is a tool to help residents track, compare, and understand local municipal spending in Chicago, and get more involved in the aldermanic menu process.
+The site is live at [WardWiseChicago.org](https://www.wardwisechicago.org/).

 ## Setup